-- Interventions based on gap analysis from White Rose Maths & Rising Stars assessments. - English Leader Miss James is developing the use of the Reading Plus Program for all pupils including those with SEND. - Bespoke SEND provision led by HLTA Mrs Payne for pupils in Y5 and Y6. - The use of Number Stacks as a tool for helping SEND pupils develop their understanding of key Maths skills.
+- MY SUCCESS PLANS to break down targets into small steps and track progress. - Specific time for teachers to deliver Pre - teaching and over learning. - Additional teaching time for Academic Mentor Anna Kitley to work with SEND pupils to - Seeking Dyslexia friendly award -Training for staff, whole school - Enhance adapted provision for foundation subjects. - Interventions based on gap analysis from White Rose Maths & Rising Stars assessments. - English Leader Miss James is developing the use of the Reading Plus Program for all pupils including those with SEND. - Bespoke SEND provision led by HLTA Mrs Payne for pupils in Y5 and Y6. - The use of Number Stacks as a tool for helping SEND pupils develop their understanding of key Maths skills.

-do in 2022-2024 plan to What we
+plan to do in 2023-2024 What we

-- Further increase the number of SEND pupils who attend after-school clubs as part of the Woodlands 11 by 11 Personal Development Offer. - •To embed the use of THRIVE throughout the school.
+- Further increase the number of SEND pupils who attend after-school clubs as part of the Woodlands 11 by 11 Personal Development Offer. - To embed the use of THRIVE throughout the school. - To develop our strategies to capture the child's voice in reviewing their provision.

-Who helps Mrs Stopps help you?
+Who helps Miss Turnbull / Mrs Hollands help you?